 Soroui to discuss global adult literacy at Oct.
 4 talk

 Jaleh Behroozi Soroui, director of the American Institute for Research’s Program for the International Assessment of Adult Competencies, will give a presentation entitled, “Measuring the Literacy Competencies of the United States and 23 Other Countries,” on Oct.
-4 from 11:30 a.m.-12:45 p.m. in room 1030 of the College of Education (30 Pryor St., Atlanta).
+4 from 11:30 a.m.-12:45 p.m. in room 1030 of the College of Education & Human Development (30 Pryor St., Atlanta).

 The study looks at the key cognitive and workplace skills of working-age adults (ages 16-65), and provide in-depth information about U.S. adults competencies compared to adults in the 24 participating countries.
 Data from PIAAC can enable the U.S. to better understand its global competitiveness, benchmark how well education and training systems are meeting emerging skill demands, and develop strategies that take advantage of our strengths to enhance productivity.